 - Outpatient Coronary Angioplasty/Stent

 - Outpatient Transthoracic Echocardiogram (TTE)

 - Pain Infusion Pump

 - Panniculectomy

 - Patient Foramen Ovale (PFO) and Atrial Septal Defect (ASD) Closure

 - Penile Implant

 - Peripheral Revascularization (Atherectomy, Angioplasty)

 - Positron Emission Tomography (PET) Scan/National Oncology PET Registry (NOPR)

 - Prostate Surgeries (Prostalectomy)

 - Rhinoplasty

 - Simple Mastectomy and Gynecomastia Surgery

 - Single Photon Emission Computerized Tomography (SPECT) Scan

 - Skin and Tissue Substitutes

 - Specialized mattresses

 - Spinal Surgery (Spinal Fusion, Other Decompression Surgeries, Kyphoplasty, Vertebroplasty)

 - Stimulator Devices (Bone Growth, Neuromuscular Spinal Cord)

 - Surgery for Obstructive Sleep Apnea

 - Surgical Nasal/Sinus Endoscopic Procedures and Balloon Sinuplasty (excludes diagnostic nasal/sinus endoscopies)

 - Thyroid Surgeries (Thyroidectomy & Thyroid Lobectomy)

 - Transcatheter Valve Surgeries (TMVR, TAVR/TAVI and MitraClip)

 - Transcranial Magnetic Stimulation (TMS)

 - Transesophageal Echocardiogram (TEE)

 - Uvulopalatopharyngoplasty (UPPP)

 - Varicose Vein: Surgical Treatment and Sclerotherapy

 - Wearable Cardiac Devices (e.g., LifeVest®)

 - Wheelchairs/Scooters

-- Other important things to know about our coverage:
+Other important things to know about our coverage:

 - Like all Medicare health plans, we cover everything that Original Medicare covers.
 For some of these benefits, you pay more in our plan than you would in Original Medicare.
 For others, you pay less.
 (If you want to know more about the coverage and costs of Original Medicare, look in your Medicare & You 2021 Handbook.
 View it online at www.medicare.gov or ask for a copy by calling 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
 TTY users should call 1-877-486-2048.) - For all preventive services that are covered at no cost under Original Medicare, we also cover the service at no cost to you.
 However, if you also are treated or monitored for an existing medical condition during the visit when you receive the preventive service, a copayment will apply for the care received for the existing medical condition. - Sometimes, Medicare adds coverage under Original Medicare for new services during the year.
-If Medicare adds coverage for any services during 2021, either Medicare or our plan will cover those services.

-We will see this apple next to the preventive services in the benefits chart.

-You will see this asterisk next to the supplemental benefits in the benefits chart.
+If Medicare adds coverage for any services during 2021, either Medicare or our plan will cover those services. - ▼You will see this apple next to the preventive services in the benefits chart. - \ You will see this asterisk next to the supplemental benefits in the benefits chart.

-Medical Benefits Chart Services that are covered for you What you must pay when you get these services A one-time screening ultrasound for people at risk.
-The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
-In-Network: There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.
-Acupuncture for chronic low back pain Covered services include: Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: For the purpose of this benefit, chronic low back pain is defined as: Lasting 12 weeks or longer; nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, etc. disease); not associated with surgery; and not associated with pregnancy.
-In-Network: Medicare Covered Acupuncture Services \$10 copayment - Specialist's Office In-Network: Routine Acupuncture \$0 copayment An additional eight sessions will be covered for those patients demonstrating an improvement.
+Medical Benefits Chart Services that are covered for you What you must pay when you get these services Abdominal aortic aneurysm screening In-Network: There is no coinsurance.
+A one-time screening ultrasound for people at risk.
+The plan only covers copayment, or deductible for this screening if you have certain risk factors and if you get a referral for it members eligible for this preventive from your physician, physician assistant, nurse practitioner, or clinical screening. nurse specialist.
+Acupuncture for chronic low back pain In-Network: Medicare Covered Acupuncture Covered services include: Services Up to 12 visits in 90 days are covered for Medicare beneficiaries under the \$20 copayment following circumstances: - Specialist's Office For the purpose of this benefit, chronic low back pain is defined as: • Lasting 12 weeks or longer; • nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, etc. disease); not associated with surgery; and not associated with pregnancy.
+An additional eight sessions will be covered for those patients demonstrating an improvement.
 No more than 20 acupuncture treatments may be administered annually.
 Treatment must be discontinued if the patient is not improving or is regressing.
 Prior authorization requirements may apply.